feature-importance/torchwatcher/README.md

 `process` method:

     class MyForwardInterjection(ForwardInterjection):
-        def process(self, name: str, inputs):
+        def process(self, name: str, module: nn.Module | None, inputs):
             print(name, inputs.shape)

     my_interjection = MyForwardInterjection()

-The arguments to `process` are the respective node's name, and its outputs (presented as the inputs to the interjection).
+The arguments to `process` are the respective node's name, the module (if the previous node was an `nn.Module`; `None` otherwise) and its outputs (presented as the inputs to the interjection).
 The node name is important because the same interjection instance might be inserted at multiple points in the graph.
 The name allows you to disambiguate which node is providing